-We want all children to enjoy coming to school at the Federation, happy to learn and play in a nurturing, caring and supportive atmosphere.
+We want all children to enjoy attending school at the Federation, happy to play, learn and thrive in a nurturing, caring and supportive atmosphere.
 We share and live out our key values that are agreed and promoted by the whole school community - children, parents, staff and governors.